 - members of the Management Board are required to hold the vested performance shares for an additional two years after vesting.

 The relevant targets will be set annually by the Supervisory Board upon the recommendation of the NSR Committee.
 These targets will be pre-determined, assessable, influenceable and supportive of the Company's long-term strategy in accordance with the best practices of the Dutch Corporate Governance Code.

-For further information regarding the remuneration of the Management Board, please see the Remuneration Policy and the Remuneration report 2015 which are posted on our website, and the report of the Supervisory Board 2015, which is included in our Statutory annual report 2015.
+For further information regarding the remuneration of the Management Board, please see the Remuneration Policy, which is posted on our website, the Remuneration report 2014, and the report of the Supervisory Board 2014, which is included in our Statutory annual report 2014.